 Some people may think that you will need to remove your lanyard every time you need to use your pen, but there is an attachment that allows you to use this pen even while it is attached to the lanyard around your neck.
 This is called a badge reel and is often used on IDs that have proximity cards that need to be scanned for entry.

 Phone holder – another use your lanyard can have is for holding your phone around your neck.
 Just like other things you may end up losing if you tend to forget where you place these, your cellphone can be attached to your lanyard easily with the use of another attachment, which is called a cellphone attachment.
 This comes with a loop that you string through one part of your phone, and the other end clips onto your lanyard to help you find your mobile phone easily.

 Compass holder – this is for those who love hiking, camping, and exploring the great outdoors.
 The use of a lanyard to hold your compass is not only for keeping it with you at all times but also to enable you to easily use it whenever you need to.
 You won’t need to dig into your pockets or into your backpack for your compass since it will be around your neck, on a lanyard, easily within your reach.

 This same function can be used with other essential tools and equipment for hiking and camping, such as maps, important documents, and other small items that you need to have handy.

 Political giveaways – another use lanyards have, particularly those that are customizable, can be imprinted with campaign and political slogans.
-These can be worn with IDs and badges that campaign personnel have with them at all times, and can also be given out during sorties to help drum up support for the candidate being campaigned for.
+These can be worn with IDs and badges that campaign personnel have with them at all times.
+They can also be given out alongside printable wristbands during sorties to help drum up support for the candidate being campaigned for.

 These can also be worn during rallies and other events that the candidate is attending, and can be handed out to attendees ahead of time.
 This is to help bolster the confidence of the candidate and to show that a lot of people do support their run for a specific political post.